 Field-hunting tip

-Look in evaporite deposits in saline lake beds country — that is the host setting where probertite typically forms.
+Look in evaporite deposits in saline lake beds country, the host setting where probertite typically forms.
 If you start seeing borax, ulexite, colemanite in float, you are in the right ground.
 Field specimens usually show a radial clusters, divergent fibrous aggregates, acicular crystals habit, so train your eye for that shape before scanning the outcrop.